my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, playing sports and running.

+### Katrin Abrahams
+- I'm a beginner to open-source staff but I am really motivated :-)
+- I want to get to know new people :-)
+- My hobbies include cooking and a lot of sports :-)

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...